 If you start feeling frazzled or even hazy, don’t hesitate to get a glass of cold water amidst the summer heat.
-There are studies which show that people would feel instantly more alert after they drink water.
+There are studies that show that people would feel instantly more alert after they drink water.
 It is a very healthy way to snap out of that unusually sleepy and unpleasant midday slump, especially in the summer.

 A lot of people tend to believe that drinking hot fluids in the summer isn’t a good thing to do and they are wrong!
 If you make this a habit, it’s going to bring its benefits particularly quickly.
-This is going to bring an additional amount of fluids to your everyday routine and, on top of that, it is a very relaxing ritual which is amongst the best ways to start your day.
+This is going to bring an additional amount of fluids to your everyday routine and, on top of that, it is a very relaxing ritual that is amongst the best ways to start your day.

 Also, it is important to emphasize whole food diets.
-By doing this, you will incorporate a lot more water-rich foods in your diet such as vegetables, yogurt, fruits, and others of the kind.
-This is going to increase* your fluid intake almost immediately and it’s undoubtedly one of the things that you have to keep in mind.
+By doing this, you will incorporate a lot more water-rich foods into your diets such as vegetables, yogurt, fruits, and others of the kind.
+This is going to increase your fluid intake almost immediately and it’s undoubtedly one of the things that you have to keep in mind.
 Stay away from processed foods such as crackers, baked goods, chips, and others of the kind – they have a rather minimal content of water.

-These are just a few quick suggestions that you can take advantage to ensure that you stay adequately hydrated throughout the summer heats.
+These are just a few quick suggestions that you can take advantage of to ensure that you stay adequately hydrated throughout the summer heats.
 Of course, there are plenty of other things to do.
 A team of experienced professionals at Consumer Health Digest is more than happy to provide you with effective, practical knowledge on how to feel better every single day!

 Consumer Health Digest's Experts' Roundup on How to Stay Healthy and Hydrated This Summer